markhork8s/markhor/README.md

 Should not be possible since, thanks to the MAC (Message Authentication Code) that SOPS includes in its files, it is not possible to alter their content -even the parts which are unencrypted-.
 Also, the program creates the Seccret only in the same namespace where the SopsSecret was created.

 # Limitations:
-K8s sorts the fields alphabetically recursively and removes the comments when doing a kubectl apply.
+Due to how k8s marshals the applied configurations, comments will not persist in the final output.

-For the decryption to work, all the fields and comments must be in the same order as the original file -otherwise, the MAC check fails-.
+Also, for the decryption to work, all the fields must be in the same order as the original file -otherwise, the MAC check fails-.

-This means that the developers must write the yaml with the keys -and subkeys- sorted and without comments.

 Also, no empty lines -except for the last one-